 This section thoroughly explores employment discrimination as defined by both federal and state anti-discrimination laws, including:

 This section is designed to help you recognize and avoid unlawful discrimination in your workplace.
 Also, you’ll read about how these laws are enforced and who is held liable for acts of discrimination.
 In addition to commonly recognized employment discrimination laws, this section discusses other, less widely known state and federal protections against discrimination and retaliation.

-discusses disability discrimination under the Americans with Disabilities Act (ADA).
-Finally, making your business fully accessible to the public is detailed in
+Disabilities & Accessibility discusses disability discrimination under the Americans with Disabilities Act (ADA).
+Finally, to learn how to make your business fully accessible to the public, see